eriksmith2/CarND-Vehicle-Detection/README.md

     return files
 ```

-I then shuffled each list to prevent patterns in the order of the files from influencing the training of my classifier.
+I then shuffled each list to improve the accuracy by preventing patterns in the order of the files from influencing the training of my classifier.

 Using trial and error, I tweaked the parameters governing the extraction of HOG and color features until I came across a combination that seemed to yield good results in the test accuracy of my classifier: